changah-song/fluent-fable/frontend/README.md

 #### To-do..

 ## Todo:
-- add 'more' that expands and only show the first result initially
-    - expand topsection..

 - check for hanja in origin (it can be english) and make each character clickable 🟨
 - modal popup when hanja is pressed